hyurl/context-throttle/README.md

 - `duration: number` The default duration in seconds to lock between two operations, the default value is `5`.
-- `useKey: string` Uses a property (or several properties) from the context object to populate hash id for storing throttle records.
+- `useKey: string | string[]` Uses a property (or several properties) from the context object to populate hash id for storing throttle records.
 - `except: (context) => boolean` The throttle rule will not be applied to the matching condition, returns `true` or `false` to indicate skipping or testing.
 - `gcInterval: number` Garbage collection interval in seconds, expired throttle records will be deleted after timeout.
+The default value is 15, and you can set `0` to disable GC.
 - `storage: ThrottleStorage` Uses a customized storage implementation to store throttle records.
 By default, records are stored in memory.